-Contemporary land-use decisions will balance current benefits with the consequences for future generations.
-This principle of inter-generational responsibility applies not just to our environment but also to agricultural and forestry practices, the energy industry, our fish and wildlife, and our towns and cities.
+Development which meets the needs of the present without compromising the ability of future generations to meet their own needs.
+Contemporary land-use decisions will balance current economic, environmental and social benefits with the consequences for future generations.
+This principle of inter-generational responsibility applies to all forms of human land use (residential and industrial, agriculture and forestry, energy and transportation).